Ruogu-Sun/Ruogu-Sun.github.io/_pages/about.md

   + Optimization
   + Machine Learning
   + Transportation
+  + Quantitative Marketing
 + **Techniques**
   + Big Data Analytics
   + Time Series Forecasting
   + Complex Network Theory
   + Statistical Inference
+  + Stochastic Process & MDP

-I am passionate about building **robust and interpretable models** to solve real-world managerial and economic problems.
+I am passionate about building **robust and interpretable models** to explain and solve real-world managerial and economic problems.
 I also crave **stochastic process model** and **cutting-edge machine/deep learning framework** that enable data-driven approaches in this world.
 As a life-long learner, I aspire to obtain a PhD seat and ultimately embark on a fulfilling career as a higher education educator.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Participated in *4th International Conference on Machine Learning and Intelligent Systems Engineering (MLISE 2024)*